jmberros/jmberros.github.io/pages/streamlit-insights.md

 Labor Statistics, the Federal Reserver Economic Data, USPS addresses and address changes.
-Here, the solution involved interactively querying Snowflake to produce up-to-date plots with several parameters that the user could modify --i.e. normalized or unnormalized variables, seasonal adjustment, custom aggregation of industry types and geographic locations like arbitrary combinations of cities, metropolitan areas, or state
+Here, the solution involved interactively querying Snowflake to produce up-to-date plots with several parameters that the user could modify --i.e. normalized or unnormalized variables, seasonal adjustment, custom aggregation of industry types, and arbitrary combinations of cities, metropolitan areas, or states.

 <div class="showcase-img">